Z-Wave-Me/ExpertUI/README.md

-zwave-expertui
+Z-Wave Expert UI for Z-Way controller
 ==============

 This User Interfaces allows to operate a Smart Home Network based on Z-Wave devices.
-It utilizes the software architecture "Z-Way", certified as Z-Wave Plus Controller.
+It utilizes the software architecture Z-Way, certified as Z-Wave Plus Controller.

 ## v1.6.2
 #### Fixes: